0xProject/0x-protocol-specification/V2-Specification.md

 mapping (bytes32 => bool) public cancelled;
 ```

-### makerEpoch
+### orderEpoch

-The Exchange contract contains a mapping that specifies the `makerEpoch` for each address, which invalidates all orders created by that address that contain a salt value less than or equal to the current `makerEpoch`.
+The Exchange contract contains a mapping that specifies the `orderEpoch` for a given `makerAddress`/`senderAddress` pair, which invalidates all orders containing that pair that contain a salt value less than or equal to the current `orderEpoch`.

 ```
-// Mapping of makerAddress => lowest salt an order can have in order to be fillable
+// Mapping of makerAddress => senderAddress => lowest salt an order can have in order to be fillable
-// Orders with a salt less than their maker's epoch are considered cancelled mapping (address => uint256) public makerEpoch;
+// Orders with specified senderAddress and with a salt less than their epoch to are considered cancelled mapping (address => mapping (address => uint256)) public orderEpoch;
 ```

 ### getOrderInfo